 Funding and fees for a Straight to Teaching QTS programme

 The cost of a Straight to Teaching course will depend on the length of the programme, which ultimately depends on the extent that the learner currently meets the Teachers’ Standards.
-Whilst the course isn’t eligible for initial teacher training bursaries or funding, a learner can apply for a Professional and Career Development Loan (PCDL), a Government backed scheme available through commercial High Street banks.
-If the school decides to contribute to part or the entire course fee as a way of investing in their staff, they may be able to recover VAT.
-Payments can be spread monthly, termly or paid in full at the start of the programme.
+Whilst the course isn’t eligible for initial teacher training bursaries or funding, a learner can apply for a loan through a private loan company, such as Future Finance.
+These loans can help learners to pay for course fees and other living expenses.
+Full information on eligibility criteria, interest rates and other key terms are available on the Future Finance website.

 Do you need to employ the learner as an unqualified teacher?